Stability of projectively coresolved Gorenstein flat modules: Strongly -PGF modules

 \section{Strongly $n$-PGF modules}

-In this section, we define the notion of strongly PGF modules and prove that a module is PGF if and only if it is a direct summand of a strongly PGF module (see Theorem \ref{theo0}).
-We also define the notion of strongly $n$-PGF modules and we prove a new characterization of modules with finite PGF-dimension.
-In particular, we prove that an $R$ module $M$ has $\textrm{PGF-dim}_R(M)\leq n$ if and only if it is a direct summand of a strongly $n$-PGF module (see Theorem \ref{theo1}).
+In this section, we define the notion of strongly $n$-PGF modules and we give a new characterization of modules with finite PGF-dimension.
+In particular, we prove that an $R$ module $M$ has PGF-dimension less or equal to $n$ if and only if it is a direct summand of a strongly $n$-PGF module (see Theorem \ref{theo1}).